-....
-The sea is all about us; The sea is the land's edge also, the granite Into which it reaches, the beaches where it tosses Its hints of earlier and other creation.

-- and Rilke tells a story in which, as in T.S.
+.....The sea is all about us;

+The sea is the land's edge also, the granite Into which it reaches, the beaches where it tosses Its hints of earlier and other creation And Rilke tells a story in which, as in T.S.
 Eliot's poem, it is again the sea and the distance of 'other creation' that becomes the image of the poet's reality.
-A rowing boat sets out on a difficult passage.
+A rowing boast sets out on a difficult passage.
 The oarsmen labour in exact rhythm.
 There is no sign yet of the destination.
 Suddenly a man, seemingly idle, breaks out into song.
 And if the labour of the oarsmen meaninglessly defeats the real resistance of the real waves, it is the idle single who magically conquers the despair of apparent aimlessness.
 While the people next to him try to come to grips with the element that is next to them, his voice seems to bind the boat to the farthest distance so that the farthest distance draws it towards itself.
-T don't know why and how,' is Rilke's conclusion, 'but suddenly I understood the situation of the poet, his place and function in this age.
+I don't know why and how, is Rilke's conclusion, 'but suddenly I understood the situation of the poet, his place and function in this age.
 It does not matter if one denies him every place - except this one.
 There one must tolerate him.'

-- 64. In the passage, the expression "like a madonna from a madonna" alludes to - (1) The difference arising as a consequence of artistic license. - (2) The difference between two artistic interpretations. - (3) The difference between 'life' and 'interpretation of life'. - (4) The difference between 'width' and 'depth' of creative power. - (5) The difference between the legendary character and the modern day singer. - 65.
-The sea and 'other creation' Rilke leads Rilke to Rilke to - (1) Define the place of the poet in his culture. - (2) Reflect on the role of the oarsman and the singer. - (3) Muse on artistic labour and its aimlessness. - (4) Understand the elements that one has to deal with. - (5) Delve into natural experience and real waves. - 66.
-According to the passage, the term "adventurers of experience" refers to - (1) Poets and artists who are driven by courage. - (2) Poets and artists who create their own genre. - (3) Poets and artists of the Renaissance. - (4) Toets and artists who revitalize and enrich the past for us. - (5) Poets and artists who delve in flotsam and jetsam in sea.
+- 57. In the passage, the expression "like a Madonna from a Madonna" alludes to - a The difference arising as а consequence of artistic license. - b.
+The difference between two artistic interpretations. - c.
+The different between 'life' and 'interpretation of life'.

+- d.
+The difference between 'width' and 'depth' of creative power. - e.
+The difference between the legendary character and the modern day singer.

+58. The sea and 'other creation' leads Rilke to

+- Define the place of the poet in his culture. - b.
+Reflect on the role of the oarsman and the singer. - c.
+Muse of artistic labour and its aimlessness. - Understand the elements that one has to deal with - Delve into natural experience and real waves. - 59.
+According to the passage, the term "adventures of experience" refers to - Poets and artists who are driven by courage. - b.
+Poets and artists who create their own genre. - c.
+Poets and artists of the Renaissance. - Poets and artists who revitalize and enrich the past for us. - Poets and artists who delve in flotsam and jetsam in sea.

-Directions for Questions 67 to 69: Each of the following questions has a paragraph from which the last sentence has been deleted.
+DIRECTIONS for questions 60 to 62: Each of

+the following questions has a paragraph from which the last sentence has been deleted.
 From the given options, choose the sentence that completes the paragraph in the most appropriate way.